 The two major differences between creating a VoltDB database cluster in Kubernetes and starting a cluster using traditional servers are:

-• You specify the database configuration with properties rather than as an XML file, environment variables, or command line arguments.
+You specify all the database and environment configuration with Helm properties rather than as separate YAML properties, environment variables, or command line arguments.

 In fact, all of the configuration — including the configuration of the virtual servers (or pods), the server processes, and the database — is accomplished using Helm properties.
 Helm simplifies the process by coordinating all the different components involved, including Kubernetes, Docker, and VoltDB.
 By using the provided Helm charts, it is possible to start a default VoltDB cluster with a single command: